gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ![image](s3-11.jpg)

 During the upload, a progress bar appears at the top of the page as shown below.
-When the upload completes, a status page appears.
+When the upload completes, a status page will appear to let you know that the upload succeeded, or if there were any errors, to explain what went wrong.

 ![image](s3-12.jpg)

 ## Attaching S3 files to items
+You can attach S3 files to an item using the Digital Archive as shown in the next screenshot.

 To attach S3 files to an item:

 -   Edit the item